ministryofjustice/fb-hmcts-complaints/optics/README.md

 This will update the autocomplete items on the location page (`metadata/page/page.location.json`).

 NB. any changes will need to be manually committed to Git.

+## Excluding items

+Add any name and/or value of items to exclude to `OPTIC-exclude.txt`